 At Stoneferry, we have used the National Curriculum alongside specific year group topics.
 Skills are taught progressively across year groups leading to knowledge building over time.
 We provide learning which provides clear opportunities for speaking and listening.

-Key skills are revisited through a progressive curriculum approach.
+Key concepts are revisited through a progressive curriculum approach.
 All subjects develop vocabulary, speech and language skills.
 Subject leaders ensure standards across the whole curriculum demonstrate high expectations for all.

 Learning is purposeful, exciting and topic based.
 The community and wider area surrounding Stoneferry is important, and is reflected in outcomes and opportunities we provide for the children such as: trips, school events involving parents, assemblies and fundraising events.

-Sequences of lessons are created by subject leaders, building knowledge, skills and understanding.
+Sequences of lessons are provided by subject leaders, building knowledge, skills and understanding.